onnx/onnx/docs/Operators.md

   Casting from string tensor in plain (e.g., "3.14" and "1000") and scientific numeric representations (e.g., "1e-5" and "1E8") to float types is supported.
-For example, converting string "100.5" to an integer may yield result 100.
+For example, converting string "100.5" to an integer may result 100.
 There are some string literals reserved for special floating-point values;
   "+INF" (and "INF"), "-INF", and "NaN" are positive infinity, negative infinity, and not-a-number, respectively.
   Any string which can exactly match "+INF" in a case-insensitive way would be mapped to positive infinite.
 Similarly, this case-insensitive rule is applied to "INF" and "NaN".
 When casting from numeric tensors